Click a question title below to reveal the answer.

 The Arc provides support for a variety of different living situations.
 Some of the people we support live in homes with roommates, but some live on their own.

 - Do people stay at The Arc overnight?

 People don’t stay overnight at our Headquarters.
 The people we support have a variety of different homes.
-Some live in homes that we provide support for, some live with their families and some live on their own.
-The Arc does manage a Respite House where individuals do spend the night.
+Some live in homes that we provide support for, some live with their families, and some live on their own.

 - What does Intellectual and Developmental Disability mean?